Sunday, January 30, 2011

 1 Teaspoon red chili flake

-julienne cut sun-dried tomatoes in oil
+1 small jar of julienne cut sun-dried tomatoes in oil

 1 pound bag frozen spinach thawed, with as much water removed as possible!